Comprehensive sex education: Overview

 An Act Relative to Healthy Youth, or the Healthy Youth Act, is a bill (HD.3454/SD.2178) that would require any public school in Massachusetts with a sex education curriculum to be fully comprehensive.
 This would include materials that are age-appropriate, medically-accurate, LGBTQ-inclusive, and consent-focused.
 Content would address how to build healthy relationships and how to prevent pregnancy and STIs when a person does have sex.
 The Healthy Youth Act was initially filed in January 2011 and has been revised multiple times since.
 This bill is a framework that does not mandate a particular curriculum, but does require that schools where sex education is already being taught fit this framework.
 Parents will be given 30 days-notice to review the material and opt-out.

-In 2021, the Healthy Youth Act is being cosponsored by Senator Sal N. DiDomenico and Representatives Christina A. Minicucci, Vanna Howard, and Jack Patrick Lewis of the 192nd General Court of the Commonwealth of Massachusetts.
+In 2021, the Healthy Youth Act was cosponsored by Senator Sal N. DiDomenico and Representatives Christina A. Minicucci, Vanna Howard, and Jack Patrick Lewis of the 192nd General Court of the Commonwealth of Massachusetts.
 Bill SD.2178 has been advocated for over 10 years and has successfully passed the Massachusetts Senate, however it has yet to be passed by the Massachusetts House of Representatives.